fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

 Type `ii` to list the symbols imported from other libraries.

-> The vaddr of relocated symbol `rsym.puts` in PLT is 0xaaaadc760630.
+> The vaddr of relocated symbol `rsym.puts` in PLT can be calculated as follows.
+> VA = baddr+offset/RVA = 0xaaaadc760000 + 0x00000630 = 0xaaaadc760630.

 ```bash
 [0xffff98492c40]> ii